HighSchoolHacking/GLS/docs/Design/Lists/Native List Commands.md

 `list add list : firstList secondList `

-The `list add list` command that adds everything in the second list to the first list.
+The `list add list` command adds everything in the second list to the first list.

 ### `list pop`